 Before you do too much research into a new mattress, stop to consider which type of mattress interests you— are you more cut out for a memory foam mattress, or would a hybrid be more comfortable?
 Knowing what type of mattress you want narrows down your options drastically.

 Memory Foam Mattresses

-Memory foam mattresses are some of the most popular nowadays, partly due to the rise of the bed in a box mattress industry.
+Memory foam mattresses are some of the most popular nowadays, partly due to the rise of the mattress in a box industry.
 Memory foam beds feature foam layers, so they’re easy to compress, and they’re a fan-favorite because of their cushioning and contouring properties.

 Memory foam mattresses mold to your body to alleviate pressure, so they’re some of the best for people with pesky pains.
 Plus, these beds make you feel cradled in the mattress because they hug your body and allow for some sinkage.